CSchoel/shm-conduction/README.md

 For Figure 1:

-* Open the model `SHMContraction.Examples.UnidirectionalModularExample` (select from "Libraries Browser" on the left hand side with a double click).
+* Open the model `SHMContraction.Examples.ModularExample` (select from "Libraries Browser" on the left hand side with a double click).
 * Simulate the model with "Simulation" → "Simulate".
 * In the "Variables Browser" on the right hand side select the variables `c.T_cont` and `mc.T`.